pierce-clayton/onitama/README.md

 # Onitama

-Onitama is a game app based on the [board game of the ame name](https://www.arcanewonders.com/resources/Onitama_Rulebook.PDF).
+Onitama is a game app based on the [board game of the same name](https://www.arcanewonders.com/resources/Onitama_Rulebook.PDF).
 This app was built soley for educational purposes and is not intended for comercial distribution.

 Onitama is built with a Rails back-end using Action Cable and a React front end using Webpack.